2024

 3. Strategies and techniques of intervention

-4. Description and comprehensive analysis of some of the most common clinical situations according to the cognitive-behavioral models (e.g. Anxiety disorders, Depressive disorders)
+4. Description and comprehensive analysis of some of the most common clinical situations according to the cognitive-behavioural models (e.g. Anxiety disorders, Depressive disorders)

 Teaching Methods